NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

 ### Analysis

-The graph below shows the different steps of the analysis that are included in this project.
+The graph below shows the different steps of the analysis that are included in this project:

-* The input files are:
-    * RNA-seq raw data (fastq files) for the three strains
-    * *S. aureus* genome sequence (fasta file)
-    * *S. aureus* genome annotation (gff file)

 ![](images/rulegraph_mrsa_intro.svg)

+The input files are:

+* RNA-seq raw data (FASTQ files) for the three strains
+* *S. aureus* genome sequence (a FASTA file)
+* *S. aureus* genome annotation (a GFF file)

+The different steps of the workflow and what they do are as follows:

 * `get_genome_fasta` - Download the genome file.
-* `index_genome` - Index the genome, required for the alignment step, using the software Bowtie2.
+* `index_genome` - Index the genome using the *Bowtie2* software (required for
+  the alignment step)
-* `get_SRA_by_accession` - Download the RNA-seq raw data for the three strains from the Sequence Read Archive (SRA).
+* `get_SRA_by_accession` - Download the RNA-seq raw data for the three strains from the *Sequence Read Archive* (SRA).
-* `fastqc` - Run quality control on each of the RNA-seq fastq files, using the software FastQC.
+* `fastqc` - Run quality control on each of the RNA-seq FASTQ files using the *FastQC* software.
-* `multiqc` - Summarize the QC.
+* `multiqc` - Summarize the quality controls.
-* `align_to_genome` - Align the RNA-seq data from the three strains to the indexed genome, using the software Bowtie2.
+* `align_to_genome` - Align the RNA-seq data from the three strains to the indexed genome using the *Bowtie2* software.
-* `sort_bam` - Sort the alignment files by genome coordinate, using the software Samtools.
+* `sort_bam` - Sort the alignment files by genome coordinate using the *Samtools* software.
 * `get_genome_gff3` - Download the genome annotation file.
-* `generate_count_table` - Calculate gene expression by counting aligned reads per gene, using the software HTSeq-count.
+* `generate_count_table` - Calculate gene expression by counting aligned reads per gene using the *HTSeq-count* software.
 * `generate_rulegraph` - Generate the workflow overview figure shown above.
-* `make_supplementary` - Produce the supplementary materials section using data from the QC, gene counting and the graph figure.
+* `make_supplementary` - Produce the supplementary materials section using data from the quality controls, gene counts and the workflow figure.

-# Setup

-## For Mac / Linux users
+## Setup for Mac / Linux users

 Clone the GitHub repository containing all files you will need for completing the tutorials.
 First, `cd` into a directory on your computer (or create one)